 There are additional requirements when registering an amusement device.

 - two clear photographs (not less than 90 mm x 70 mm) of the erected amusement device taken from different angles

-- a qualified engineer to complete section nine of the application form declaring the device is mechanically and structurally capable, with all necessary maintenance and repairs carried out and recorded and that it complies with the AS 3533.1-1997 Amusement Rides and Devices Part 1: Design and Construction
+- section 6.5.1 of the application form, completed by a qualified engineer, declaring the device is mechanically and structurally capable, with all necessary maintenance and repairs carried out and recorded and that it complies with the AS 3533.1-1997 Amusement Rides and Devices Part 1: Design and Construction

 Renewal of plant item registration

 In NSW, plant items must have their registration renewed every 12 months.

 We will send a renewal notice to the address on the registration certificate.

 For amusement devices, the renewal must be accompanied by an engineer’s certificate, and if electrically powered an electrical certificate, for inspections conducted within the 3 months prior to the date of the renewal application.

 Complete the application form to replace a plant item or design registration if you need to replace a plant item or design registration document (certificate) that has been lost, stolen, damaged or destroyed.